In News & Events

 Fourth Shri Sudhir Krishnaraj Thackersey Endowment Oration Award

 Mr. Amod K. Kanth was conferred the Fourth Shri Sudhir Krishnaraj Thackersey Endowment Oration Award at SNDT Women's University, Mumbai, hosted by the Media, Communication and Development Department of Sir Vithaldas Thackersey College of Home Science.

 He was presented as a highly respected figure whose extensive experience in handling complex and high-profile criminal cases has contributed significantly to the field of policing.
 His role in strengthening institutional frameworks and his commitment to upholding justice were acknowledged with deep admiration.

 Mr. Kanth highlighted the complex interplay between administration, law enforcement, and social welfare in India.
 He pointed out the structural challenges within the Indian state and the persistent gaps between constitutional ideals and ground-level reality.

 He spoke about his formative years and his journey towards consolidating his career in Police and Civil society and the incidents that led to the establishment of Prayas.
-Highlighting the role of institutions such as women’s universities in empowering women, he stressed that institutions symbolize progress in a society historically dominated by patriarchal structures.
-Increased participation of women in education and public life reflects gradual social transformation.
+Highlighting the role of institutions such as women's universities in empowering women, he stressed that institutions symbolize progress in a society historically dominated by patriarchal structures.

 ▶ Watch Oration